dynatrace-oss/barista/src/lib/formatters/README.md

 ### Rate

-The `dtRate` pipe provides a way to add a rate info to the value.
+The `dtRate` pipe provides a way to add a rate info to the value - Note: the dtRate pipe should always be the last in the chain.

 <docs-source-example example="RatePipeExample"></docs-source-example>